17 Best Online Writing Sites to Get Paid for Freelance Writing

 Prices vary widely, and freelancers can submit a quote for the work to be performed.
 Guru keeps 9% of revenue billed through the platform.

-WriterAccess allows you to create a portfolio and uses AI to match you with that are the best fit for your skills.
+WriterAccess allows you to create a portfolio and uses AI to match you with clients that are the best fit for your writing skills.

 14. Blogging Pro

 If you're looking for great paid blogging jobs, the Blogging Pro is a great place to start.

 This from a variety of and publishers around the web. site is updated daily with